rehierl/abstract-properties/16-x-tree-encodings/16-4-overall-remarks/_remarks.md

 - seems like that would be helpful for explanations
 - could be transformed into a length-based encoding?

-# meta - level vs. rank values
+# level vs. rank values

 node levels as rank values
 - a non-tag based notation